-13. War of Jenkins' Ear (1739-48) This conflict between England and Spain played out throughout the Americas.
-Troops from Virginia fought alongside the British in several battles, and American forces in Georgia both attacked the Spanish at St. Augustine, Florida, and were able to repel a Spanish invasion near St. Simon Island, Georgia.
-The war was named for Captain Robert Jenkins, whose ear (later displayed in Parliament) was severed by the leader of a Spanish boarding party.
+13. War of Jenkins' Ear (1739-48) - This conflict between England and Spain played out throughout the Americas.
+Troops from Virginia fought alongside the British in several battles, and American forces in Georgia attacked the Spanish at St. Augustine, Florida and repelled a Spanish invasion near St. Simon Island, Georgia.
+The war was named for the British Captain Robert Jenkins, whose ear, severed by the leader of a Spanish boarding party, was later displayed before Parliament.